deathbeam/autocomplete.nvim/README.md

 vim.o.completeopt = 'menuone,noinsert,popup'
 ```

-And you also ideally want to set the capabilities so Neovim will fetch documentation and additional text edits
+And you also ideally want to set the capabilities so Neovim will fetch documentation
 when resolving completion items:

 ```lua